 Sanskrit nominals have two main parts: a stem and an ending.
 The stem carries the word's basic meaning, and the ending modifies that basic meaning to create a complete word.

 Sanskrit nouns generally use a single fixed gender.
-So for a given noun, we have 3 numbers × 8 cases = 24 different forms.
+So for a given noun, we usually have 3 numbers × 8 cases = 24 different forms.